Have you seen my shit list? It's a piece of paper that says 'Taco Escobarr?'

 However, most importantly (and infuriatingly), I will continue to eat there.

-The taco bar is centrally located when you're out for First Friday or other Arts District partying (and have temporarily OD'ed Otto pizza).
+The taco bar is centrally located when you're out for First Friday or other Arts District partying (and have temporarily OD'ed on Otto pizza).
 The tacos are cheap, better quality than $.99 tacos at Amigo's, and a crowd-pleaser if you're out with a group.
 Plus, there's an element of 'chasing the dragon,' in that I am hoping that their tacos will sing as they did on our first few encounters.

 I know this is going to be controversial, so let's hear it.
 What say you of Taco Escobarr?